NexisNecro/nexis/index.md

-## Welcome to GitHub Pages
+## Welcome to Nexis' Game

-You can use the [editor on GitHub](https://github.com/NexisNecro/nexis-store/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+The best game on earth, made ONLY by Nexis himself.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Trust me you will love this game, just download it
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for